abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 - It se to obsreve the differnet pins of FPGA
 ![Screenshot (2044)](https://user-images.githubusercontent.com/120498080/207792629-8a565a89-b586-48dc-9be4-0dd4756585db.png)
 ### Mapping I/O Ports to the pins of the FPGA
-- If we do not have access to FPGA board then we can use the scheamitic of basis 3 and map the pins accordingle
+- As I am not have access to FPGA board so I am using the scheamatic of basis 3 and map the pins accordingle
 #### Schematic of Basys3 Board
 [SCHEMATIC PDF](https://digilent.com/reference/_media/reference/programmable-logic/basys-3/basys-3_sch.pdf)
 ![Screenshot (2046)](https://user-images.githubusercontent.com/120498080/207820032-b6efb987-a4ae-45eb-af8a-756cf998eaf4.png)
 #### Mapping in constarints.edx file
-- We set Vcc as 3.3V (I/O Std - LVCMOS33) for all input and output pins.
+- I set Vcc as 3.3V (I/O Std - LVCMOS33) for all input and output pins.
-- Then by setting the inputs and outputs we generate the `constarints.edx file`
+- Then by setting the inputs and outputs I generated the `constarints.edx file`
 - Provinging the clovk frequency of 100MHz (time period of 10nsec).
 ![Screenshot (2172)](https://user-images.githubusercontent.com/120498080/208490548-82b91717-2562-458c-b1f6-286b71ac4b67.png)
 ### Introduction to Slack